Currency, credit cards and money in Sweden

 - The coin is available as 1, 2, 5 and 10 kronor.

 Is there a limit on the amount of Swedish and foreign currency you can take with you into Sweden?
 No. But Sweden has yet to ratify the Euro treaty, which means that you can not pay using euro (€) or other currencies than SEK in cash.

-Please note: Older versions of the 20, 50 and 1,000-krona banknotes are now not valid.
+Please note: Older versions of the 20, 50 and 1,000-kronor banknotes are not valid.
 Also, the majority of older coins became invalid in 2017.
 Learn more about valid banknotes in Sweden and about valid coins.

 Credit cards and cash

 Sweden is widely regarded as the most cashless society on the planet.
 Most of the country’s bank branches have stopped handling cash; many shops, museums and restaurants now only accept plastic or mobile payments.
 Most terminals in stores are supporting the use of paying with contactless cards.

 But no need to worry.
 Major credit cards (some restrictions may apply to American Express) are widely accepted throughout Sweden at banks, hotels, stores, restaurants, taxis, car rental companies, and for air, ship and rail tickets.

 For those wondering how much it will cost to use your card abroad, it all depends on the agreement you have with your card supplier.
 Most credit cards will charge you for using a cash machine abroad, but since it varies between companies, contact your card provider to know the rate for sure.